-The society publishes a monthly newsletter which contains not only information on the society’s activities but also details of events taking place in Athens and Greece of interest to our members.
+The society issues regular e-newsletters which contain not only information on the society’s activities but also details of events taking place in Athens and Greece of interest to our members.

 The society is a non-profit making, non-sectarian, and non-political body.
 Anyone with an interest in Ireland is welcome to join.
 Membership runs from January to December each year and costs €20 for an individual and €25 for a family.

-To receive more information, please contact any of the committee 2015-2016 members (details below) or send us an e-mail by using our online form.
+To receive more information, please contact any of the committee members (details below) or send us an email by using our online form.
 You can also download an application form by clicking the button below:

 - Blanaid Zachariou, President (tel 697.203.3282)